Nova Peris: Political career

 On 22 January 2013 the Australian Prime Minister Julia Gillard announced she would invite Peris to join the Australian Labor Party and stand as a candidate for the Senate in the Northern Territory at the 2013 election.
 On 29 January 2013 her preselection was endorsed by the ALP executive 19 votes to 2, meaning her name was placed first on the ALP's senate ticket in the Northern Territory, supporting the likelihood that she would become Australia's first female Indigenous federal parliamentarian.

 On 7 September 2013 Peris became Australia's first Indigenous woman elected to federal parliament.
 Peris was sworn into parliament on 12 November, and noted the apology to the stolen generation in her maiden speech.

-The Northern Territory News obtained, what they claimed were private emails of now Senator Peris, in October 2014.
-The newspaper claimed she was conducting an affair with another athlete, and had had sought government funding to arrange a trip together.
+The Northern Territory News obtained, what they claimed were private emails of Peris, in October 2014.
+The newspaper claimed she was conducting an affair with another athlete, and had sought government funding to arrange a trip together.
 No evidence was ever produced for the allegations and claims about hacked emails were later dismissed by Federal Police.

 Peris announced on 24 May 2016 that she would not nominate to re-contest her Senate seat at the 2016 federal election.
 Fairfax and the ABC reported that Peris was one of the frontrunners being considered to replace Jason Mifsud as head of diversity for the Australian Football League (AFL).
 Malarndirri McCarthy announced on 25 May 2016 that she had been invited by Labor to nominate herself as Peris' Senate replacement and that she would do so.
 Nova Peris's Senate term ended at the double dissolution of 9 May 2016.